snow6oy/recurrink/block/README.md

 e.g. FF0000 0.1 00FF00
 ver can be dropped from palette table this may cause PIDs with duplicate fg:op:bg combinationns?

+### PALSWAP issues

+- uniball fails to detect as wants lowercase but gets UPPER option A: convert uniball to lower and test existing rinks can clone option B: add case flag and validate in prefferred case for each pen

+- validation fails as uniball has only 28 permutations

 ### Database update the Cells and Geometry tables